-“Unseen Tours is an award-winning, not-for-profit social enterprise that offers alternative walking tours through London’s most vibrant and interesting neighbourhoods, led by homeless and formerly homeless guides.”
+“Unseen Tours is an award-winning, not-for-profit social enterprise that offers alternative walking tours through London’s most vibrant and interesting neighborhoods, led by homeless and formerly homeless guides.”

-60% of the ticket price goes straight to the guide, with the rest covering the organisation’s running costs.
-At the time of writing, Unseen Tours offers tours in four London neighbourhoods: London Bridge, Camden, Shoreditch and Brick Lane.
+60% of the ticket price goes straight to the guide, with the rest covering the organization’s running costs.
+At the time of writing, Unseen Tours offers tours in five London neighborhoods: London Bridge, Covent Garden, Camden, Shoreditch and Brick Lane.